dulimarta/spherical-easel/docs/tools/display.md

 - Non-ellipse conics and parametric curves (user defined) are never moveable.
 Parametric curves can be "moved" using a Measurement object in the parametric definition.
 - Moving a free line or line segment rotates that line about the axis connecting one of the points on the line or line segment to its antipode.
 Pressing the <kbd>Alt</kbd> key toggles the point that the line or line segment rotates about.
 - Moving a free line segment with the <kbd>Crtl</kbd> key pressed, moves both endpoints simultaneously.
 They both rotate about the perpendicular to the plane containing the last mouse location and the current mouse location as the user drags.
+- You can move the location of a slider displayed in the Sphere Frame.
 - If this tool is activated with any single free object selected, clicking and dragging the mouse will change the location of that object.

 ::: tip
 When moving a free line or line segment pressing the <kbd>Alt</kbd> key toggles the point that the line or line segment rotates about.
-To move both endpoint of a line segment, press the <kbd>Crtl</kbd> key.
+To move both endpoints of a line segment, press the <kbd>Crtl</kbd> key when moving.
 :::

 ::: tool-title